kolotaev/vakt/README.md

 ### Caching

-Vakt has several layers of caching.
-It serves a single purpose: speed up policy enforcement decisions.
+Vakt has several layers of caching, that serve a single purpose: speed up policy enforcement decisions.
-In most of situations and use-cases you might want to use them all, thus they are designed not to interact with each other, but rather work in tandem (nonetheless you are free to use any single layer alone or any combination of them).
+In most situations and use-cases you might want to use them all, thus they are designed not to interact with each other, but rather work in tandem (nonetheless you are free to use any single layer alone or any combination of them).
 That said let's look at all those layers.